Xserve

-The Xserve could be used for a variety of applications, including file server, web server or even high-performance computing applications using clustering – a dedicated cluster Xserve, the Xserve Cluster Node, without a video card and optical drives was also available.
-On November 5, 2010, Apple announced that the Xserve line would be discontinued on January 31, 2011 and replaced with the Mac Pro Server and the Mac Mini Server.
+The Xserve is a discontinued series of rack-mounted servers that was manufactured by Apple Inc. between 2002 and 2011.
+It was Apple's first rack-mounted server, and could function as a file server, web server or run high-performance computing applications in clusters – a dedicated cluster Xserve, the Xserve Cluster Node, without a video card and optical drives was also available.
+The first Xserve had a PowerPC G4 processor, replaced by a PowerPC G5 in 2004, and by Intel Xeon processors in 2006; each was available in single-processor and dual-processor configurations.
+The Xserve was discontinued in 2011, and replaced with the Mac Pro Server and the Mac Mini Server.

-Supported OS versions releases
+Before the Xserve, Apple's server line included the Apple Workgroup Server, Macintosh Server, and Apple Network Server.

 Xserve G4

 Apple introduced the Xserve on May 14, 2002 (released in June).
-Initially, two configuration options were available: a single-processor Xserve at US$2999 and a dual-processor Xserve at US$3999.
+Initially, two configuration options were available: a single-processor Xserve at US$2999, and a dual-processor Xserve at US$3999.
 Xserves sold before August 24, 2002 shipped with Mac OS X v10.1 "Puma" Server, while those sold after shipped with Mac OS X v10.2 "Jaguar" Server.

 On February 10, 2003, Apple released an improved and expanded Xserve lineup.
 Improvements included one or two 1.33 GHz PowerPC G4 processors, faster memory, and higher capacity Ultra ATA/133 hard disk drives.
 The front plate was redesigned for a slot-loading optical drive.
 A new model, the Xserve Cluster node was announced at the same price as the single-processor Xserve, featuring two 1.33 GHz processors, no optical drive, a single hard drive bay, no video or Ethernet cards, and a 10-client version of "Jaguar" server.

 On April 2, 2003 the Xserve RAID was introduced, providing a much higher capacity and higher throughput disk subsystem for the Xserve.